 This category honors a government agency’s efforts in producing an exceptional Podcast that connects with outsiders through storytelling and compelling conversation.

-This category recognizes a government agency’s successful use of short form video on a social media platform to engage the public, tell an important story or elevate their social media strategy in two minutes or less.
+This category recognizes a government agency’s successful use of short form video on a social media platform to engage the public, tell an important story or elevate their social media strategy in 60 seconds or less.

 This category honors a government agency for outstanding use of long form video – whether highly produced, edited on a cell phone or live – to capture the public’s attention and create a meaningful impression.
-Video submissions must be longer than two minutes in this category.
+Video submissions must be longer than 60 seconds in this category.